AeroB2/EDM-PROJECTS-AeroB2/README.md

 # Profile

 Hi, I'm Aero Abiga, a dedicated student of CCA with a strong passion for technology and continuous learning.
 I specialize in addressing minor computer hardware issues and troubleshooting Wi-Fi connectivity problems—skills that I’ve developed through hands-on experience and personal curiosity.
 My technical abilities are matched by my eagerness to explore the ever-evolving world of information technology.

-I am a proud graduate of Systems Plus College Foundation, where I pursued the ICT (Information and Communications Technology) strand.
-This educational background laid a solid foundation in computing, networking, and system operations, sparking my deep interest in data and how it shapes decisions in the modern world.

 Currently, I am working hard to expand my knowledge and skill set with the goal of becoming a professional Data Analyst.
 I’m especially drawn to data-driven problem solving, understanding trends, and using insights to support smarter decision-making.
 With a curious mind and a strong work ethic, I am committed to growing not just as a technician, but as a tech professional who can make an impact.

 >TRIVIA : I love airplanes